-- to advise Senate on the development of institutional policies and guidelines relating to ethical issues arising from teaching, research and other related institutional activities
+- to advise Senate on the development of policies and guidelines relating to teaching and research ethics

 - to advise Senate on the development, publication and review of criteria to be applied to research sponsorship

-- to promote and monitor good practice relating to ethical considerations and maintaining academic integrity within the institution in respect of the management of ethical issues
+- to promote and monitor good practice relating to ethical considerations and maintaining academic integrity within the institution

-- to formulate institutional responses to national and international developments relating to ethical issues
+- to formulate institutional responses to national and international developments relating to teaching and research ethics

 - to consider any matters referred to the Committee by Council, Senate, the Research Committee, Boards of Studies, Departments/the School of Management and individual members of staff